DestinyItemManager/DIM/docs/Docker.md

 * `ctrl+c` to stop
 * `docker-compose up -d` to start in detached mode
 * `docker-compose stop` to stop detached mode
-* `docker-compose build` to re-build if the compose files change

 ### Tips and How-To's